EssexManagement/clinical-trial-matching-service/scripts/README.md

                         Directory on where to place results
 ```

-- `service {ancora,bct,carebox,lungevity,trialjectory}`: The service/wrapper that you would like to run the script against.
+- `service {bct,carebox,trialjectory}`: The service/wrapper that you would like to run the script against.
 - `cancer_type {bladder,brain,breast,colon,lung,multipleMyeloma,prostate}`: The cancer type that you would like to filter from the app's available primary cancer conditions.
 - `-f FILE, --file FILE` (Optional): Path to where `cancerTypes.json` is defined where ever you have saved [Clinical Trial Matching App](https://github.com/EssexManagement/clinical-trial-matching-app).
 If you don't want to supply this as an argument, you can also change line 18 to this path.
 You must do at least one of these.
 - `-d DIRECTORY, --directory DIRECTORY`(Optional): Directory where resulting Excel should be dumped.
 If not present, will place the resulting Excel file in current working directory.